Australian owlet-nightjar: Hunting and diet

+Australian owlet-nightjars are sally type foragers and rarely forage from the ground.
+They hunt almost exclusively at night, perhaps as a way to mitigate predation.
+They use their large eyes, good hearing, and rictal bristles to locate and capture prey.
 The Australian owlet-nightjar feeds at night by diving from perches and snatching insects from the air, ground or off trunks and branches, in the manner of a flycatcher.
 It may also feed on the wing.
 It feeds on most insects, particularly beetles, grasshoppers and ants.
-During the day they roost in hollows in trees, partly for protection from predators and partly to avoid being mobbed by other birds that mistake them for owls.